What is Environmental And Occupational Health?

 Admission Requirements for the Environmental and Occupational Health Master's Program

-To be considered for the Masters of Public Health program, students should have a bachelor's degree from a regionally accredited college or university, or an equivalent international institution.
+To be considered for the Masters of Public Health program at Drexel University Dornsife School of Public Health, students should have a bachelor's degree from a regionally accredited college or university, or an equivalent international institution.
 Graduates of any major may apply.

 A GPA of at least 3.0 is preferred.
 Those with lower GPAs are encouraged to apply, highlighting their interest in public health.